minqiaowang/globally-distributed-database-with-raft/create-sample-schema/create-sample-schema.md

 ### Prerequisites

 This lab assumes you have already completed the following:
-- Deploy the Globally Distributed Database with RAFT
+- Deploy the Globally Distributed Database with Raft
 - Set up the non sharded database